ZhengZaikun/cp1404practicals/prac_07/README.md

 ## Clean Code Lessons Learned

-Below are the main lessons learned about writing clean code throughout this subject:
+Here are the key lessons learned from this course regarding coding:
-- **Single Responsibility Principle (SRP):** Ensure that every function and class has only one task, keeping the code modular.
+- **Single Responsibility Principle (SRP):** Ensure that each function has only one function.
-- **Avoid Magic Values:** Use named constants (CONSTANTS) to replace numbers or strings hardcoded directly into the code (Magic Numbers/Values).
-- **Descriptive Naming:** Use meaningful variable and function names to improve code readability.
-- **Docstrings:** Write clear documentation strings for all functions, classes and methods in the codes.
+- **Importance of Naming:** Every value is associated with its properties and should be named according to those properties.
+- **Error Correction:** Use the `try` function to perform error correction in various ways.

 ## Practical Content
 - [Practical 01] (https://github.com/ZhengZaikun/cp1404practicals/tree/master/prac_01)